Pet Movement Legislation

 Rabies Vaccination

-If revaccination is delayed even by one day, it is treated as a primary vaccination and the waiting period restarts.
+If revaccination is delayed even by one day, it may be treated as a primary vaccination and the 21-day waiting period restarts.

 Rabies Antibody Titer Test